jakubkazimierczak/ct8_refresh/README.md

 Program will try to sign-in with all of provided and **enabled** accounts.

-# Reporting errors
+# Reporting issues
-If you found a bug or encountered an error please open a new ticket.
-It would be the best if you included the log.
-To get location of the logs by using:
+If you found a bug or encountered an error please open a new issue.
+It would be the best if you include log files (the most recent ones).
+To get location of the logs use:
 ```
 ct8_refresh --debug-path
 ```